WISE: A World Knowledge-Informed Semantic Evaluation for Text-to-Image Generation: Introduction

-Specifically, most T2I benchmarks suffer from a lack of semantic complexity.
-As shown in \autoref{fig:intro}, they use overly straightforward and simple prompts, failing to effectively challenge models' ability to understand and generate images based on the model's world knowledge.
-Furthermore, the most commonly used metric FID~\citep{heusel2017gans}, primarily focuses on the realism of generated images.
-Although some benchmarks~\citep{hessel2021clipscore,wu2023human,xu2024imagereward} utilize models like CLIP~\citep{radford2021learning} to assess image-text semantic consistency scoring.
-However, CLIP's limitations~\citep{yuksekgonul2022and} in capturing fine-grained semantic information and handling complex reasoning hinder a comprehensive assessment of models' performance in processing intricate semantic information.
-Consequently, existing evaluations fail to fully reveal the potential of models in real-world scenarios, particularly in tasks requiring world knowledge.
-For instance, when generating an image depicting a "tadpole that has undergone metamorphosis," a model needs not only to comprehend the textual description ("tadpole", "metamorphosis") but also to invoke its internal world knowledge.
+Furthermore, the most commonly used metric, FID~\citep{heusel2017gans}, primarily focuses on the realism of generated images.
+Some benchmarks~\citep{hessel2021clipscore,wu2023human,xu2024imagereward} use models such as CLIP~\citep{radford2021learning} to assess image-text semantic consistency.
+However, CLIP's limitations~\citep{yuksekgonul2022and} in capturing fine-grained semantic information and handling complex reasoning make it difficult to evaluate models' ability to process intricate semantic information.
+Consequently, existing evaluations fail to fully reveal model capabilities in real-world scenarios, particularly in tasks requiring world knowledge.
+For instance, when generating an image depicting a ``tadpole that has undergone metamorphosis," a model needs not only to comprehend the textual description (``tadpole", ``metamorphosis") but also to invoke its internal world knowledge.
 This includes understanding amphibian development, the specific morphological changes involved (e.g., the growth of legs, the loss of the tail, the development of lungs), and the biological processes driving this transformation.

 This evaluation gap is especially important with the emergence of unified multimodal models.
 Since these models are built upon large multimodal or language backbones, they are expected to possess richer world knowledge and stronger reasoning abilities than conventional T2I systems.
 However, existing benchmarks provide limited evidence on whether such understanding capabilities actually translate into knowledge-grounded image generation.
 While some studies have begun to explore whether the strong understanding capabilities of these unified models can benefit image generation, they often rely on overly simplistic benchmarks and therefore provide limited evidence for this phenomenon.